Best Data Science Bachelor’s Degrees (2023)

 This way, Statistics’ share of the pie is slowly split among the other fields that benefit from this name change.

-With a decrease in the stats representation comes an increase in another group – economics and social sciences (12.3%).
-This may seem rather odd at first, but this is the second most-represented degree choice among data scientists.
+With a decrease in the representation of statistics comes an increase in another group – economics and social sciences (12.3%).
+This may seem odd at first, but these constitute the second most-represented data science bachelor’s degrees.

 There's another reason for the influx of economics majors.
 Many of them start off as analysts and gain experience in the field as they go.